clementgallet/libTAS/docs/faq.md

 You need to install a TTF font so that the on-screen display works.
 If you are using a Debian-based distribution (e.g. Ubuntu), you can execute `sudo apt install fonts-liberation`.

+#### I'm getting an error when launching libTAS: "libQt5Core.so.5: cannont open shared object file: No such file or directory"

+If you are running libTAS in WSL, it probably means that you have the version 1 installed.
+You can check by running the following command in a Windows terminal: `wsl --list --verbose`.
+If it prints `1`, then you must upgrade to version 2.